 What is a Crown?

-A crown is a tooth-like covering placed over a carefully prepared existing tooth.
-Used to strengthen, restore or improve the appearance of your natural tooth.
-Crowns serve many functions in addition to being used to strengthen a tooth, one is to accommodate the attachment of a fixed bridge or to support a tooth when there is no longer sufficient tooth structure left to place a filling.
+A crown is a tooth-like covering used to strengthen, restore or improve the appearance of your natural tooth.
+Crowns serve many other functions, one is to accommodate the attachment of a fixed bridge or to support a tooth when there is no longer sufficient tooth structure left to place a filling.
 Crowns may also be used to protect the structure of a tooth that is fractured or broken.

 What is a Bridge and Why are Crowns involved?

 A bridge is a custom device anchored to neighboring teeth that replaces one or more missing teeth.
-When a lost tooth is replaced with bridge-work, the teeth on either side of the missing one must be prepared as crowns to serve as abutments to hold the prosthetic (replacement) teeth in place.
-Crowns and bridges are most often made from superior materials such as porcelain.
-Both appearance and function are considered when selecting the right material.
+Crowns and bridges are most often made from superior materials such as porcelain and both appearance and function are considered when selecting the right material.

 Why is Crown and Bridge Treatment necessary?